arturtamborski/cli-best-practices/README.md

 <br>

-### 4.13.
-Be aware of your users, their backgrounds and your environment.
+## 4.13.
+Be aware of your users, their backgrounds and your environment

 Go commands often use `get` for downloading, so your tool should also use it if it needs that feature.